meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

      output=[\begin{array}{c} 1, 1, 0 \end{array}]
 \end{equation*}$$
 >
 > In one swift operation we found that our model suggests we go on Sunday and Monday, but not Friday.
->
+Pretty handy, eh?
 > Of course, we could then start comparing different models just as easily by expanding $\vec{w}$ to be a matrix $\mathbf{W}$ and performing the same operation as above.
 But that's as far as we'll go with this example.

 <a id='nn-practical'></a>